098rk/ovarian_cancer_network_analysis-/README.md

 The pipeline integrates Boolean modeling, PageRank centrality, Random Walk analysis, and RCNNs to systematically uncover master regulators and potential therapeutic targets.

-Here’s a polished version of your **Quick Reproduction** section formatted correctly for a GitHub README:

----

 ## Quick Reproduction

 To quickly reproduce the results (≈4–8 hours on a standard PC), follow these steps: